nitinkc/nitinkc.github.io/scratch/fooled-by-randomness.md

 only that in absence of much additional information I prefer to reserve my judgment.
 It is safer.

-LOSER TAKES ALL - ON THE
-NONLINEARlTlES OF LIFE
+LOSER TAKES ALL - ON THE NONLINEARlTlES OF LIFE

 The twist: life is unfair in a nonlinear way.

 First we define nonlinearity.
-There are many ways to present it, but one of the most popular ones in science is what is called the Sandpile effect,

-It could be said that the last grain of sand is responsible for the destruction of the entire structure.
+There are many ways to present it, but one of the most popular ones in science is what is called the **Sandpile effect**.
+It could be said that **the last grain of sand** is responsible for the destruction of the entire structure.

 What we are witnessing here is a nonlinear effect resulting from a linear force exerted on an object.
 A very small additional input, here the grain of sand, caused a disproportionate result, namely the destruction of my starter tower of Babel.

 "the straw that broke the camel's back"